wowmakers/movies-problem/README.md

     8.50 Mystery
     ...

-`sample.rb` contains the outline for this programe to help you get started in Ruby, but you could solve this in any language of your choice.
+`sample.rb` contains the outline for this program to help you get started in Ruby, but you could solve this in any language of your choice.

 ## Sending the pull request